lyjastro/GC-FANS/README.md

-# GC-FANS the catalogue of All FAST observertions conducted in this survey
+# The Catalogue of All FAST Observations conducted in GC FANS
-# Catolog ID    observation date     observation length